davmels/peft_apertus/report-ben/ALIGNMENT_INVESTIGATION.md

-# Alignment Breaking Investigation
+# Knowledge Catastrophic Forgetting Investigation

 ## Question
-Is the catastrophic alignment breaking at LR=1e-3 real, or is it an artifact/error?
+Is the catastrophic forgetting of legal knowledge at LR=1e-3 real, or is it an artifact/error?

 ## Investigation Methods